heymikehaynes/crashthearcade/content/blog/threads-still-sucks.md

 For example, I'm recommended a post by a guy who asks his followers what the female equivalent of video games is.
 It’s *video games*, you moron.
 This wouldn’t be such a big deal if it wasn’t so constant and recommended to me based on some nebulous algorithm that clearly knows nothing about me other than that I like video games.

 What’s worse, nobody called this clown on the question.
 People just answered it and played right into the sexism.
 On Threads, you can almost feel the brain cells dying the more you scroll and try to refine the feed.
-Eventually, you must cut your (minimal) losses and move on.
+Eventually, you have to cut your (minimal) losses and move on.